The Prime Minister's policies force millions of people to deal with stress and exhaustion

 The Times reported this week that asylum seekers in Glasgow have reported being house in dirty and dangerous homes, as well as feeling humiliated by the staff of private companies contracted by the government to provide housing services.

 In other words, over the next hours or days, as Cameron continues to not-so-subtly emphasise his temporary summit-induced fatigue, the millions of British people emotionally, physically and psychologically exhausted by his policies will surely struggle to sympathise.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.